Just like with any other industry, trends come and go in the world of web design.

 It’s no secret that humans crave symmetry and order in design.
 Even though most websites aren’t completely symmetrical, an orderly layout is superior to something disjointed and chaotic.

 In 2021, we saw more websites lean into geometric grids.
 Even if it’s not perfectly symmetrical, it creates structure—which people also crave.
 The goal is to create a design that’s orderly and helps guide visitors through a desired course of action or to make it easier to access information.
-Check out what we did for ContinuousHealth:
+Check out the web design we did for ContinuousHealth:

 The ContinuousHealth website employs grid-like design on its website.